ericsonga/APCSAReview/_sources/VariableBasics/VariablePractice.rst

         .. tab:: Answer

            First multiply the output from Math.random() times 100 and then cast it to an integer.
 This will result in a random number from 0 to 99.
-So add one to make it from 1 to 100.
+Add one to make it from 1 to 100.

            .. activecode::  ch3Ex9a
               :language: java